Public Engagement Manager

 What does your work involve:

-The Science Media & Engagement team at Alzheimer’s Research UK works to share dementia research with a variety of audiences, to highlight the progress being made in the field and the work of scientists funded by the charity.
-This involves producing press releases, blogs, videos, illustrations and other content to explain research to lay audiences and our supporters, through a variety of channels including the media, social media and online.
-My role focuses on public engagement, and I organise our presence at events where we can talk to people about dementia, breaking down the myths that surround the condition and showcasing the power of research to change the future for people affected by dementia.
+In my role, I lead on public engagement at the charity, and I organise our presence at events where we can talk to people about dementia, breaking down the myths that surround the condition and showcasing the power of research to change the future for people affected by dementia.
+I also look for new opportunities and ways to engage the public, and how we can best support researchers to engage and involve the public with their work.
 My role is varied and fast-paced, and I often find myself travelling around the UK to give talks and deliver events.

 Tell us a little about yourself: